Jamie705/bamazon/README.md

 The application will check if your store has enough of the product to meet the request.

-* If item is not available, the app should show message of item quantity not being available.
+* If item is not available, the app will show message of item quantity not being available.

-* If enough of the product is available, order will be fulfulled and a message will display to confirm orde was placed and total for the order.
+* If enough of the product is available, order will be fulfulled and a message will display to confirm order was placed, and total for the order.

 The database will update as items are sold.

 ## How to use BamazonManager.js
 The app will promt options available.
-Select one of the options:
+Select from one of the options:

-* `View Products for Sale` the app will list every available item: the item IDs, Names, Prices, and Quantities.
+* `View Products for Sale`, will list every available item: the item IDs, Names, Prices, and Quantities.

 * `View Low Inventory`, will list all items with an inventory count lower than five.

 * `Add to Inventory`, will display a prompt that will let the manager "add more" of any item currently in the store.

 * `Add New Product`, will allow the manager to add a completely new product to the store.

+* `Exit Menu`, will allow the manager to exit the menu.

 ## Technologies Used
 * JavaScript